MichaelTC5525/DestinyLoadoutUpdate/README.md

 Be sure to know the hostname, instanceName (optional), databaseName, of your SQL database as well as an authorized username and password with which to update its data.

+This program requires a JDBC Driver in order to operate with the MSSQL Database.
+- mssql-jdbc-8.4.1.jre8 is the version used in testing this program